Integrations

 Creating new layouts

-To create a new layout, go to the layouts page and click "Create layout."
-All new layouts start in Knock's visual layout editor but you can override this default by clicking "Edit in code editor."
+To create a new layout, go to Developers > Layouts and click "Create layout."
+New layouts open in the visual editor by default; click "Edit in code editor" to switch to HTML and CSS.

 Using custom fonts

-Knock supports custom web fonts that are referenced inside your email layout's <head>.
-This should be done via a <link> tag, as the style @import rule is not supported:
+Reference custom web fonts inside your layout's <head> with a <link> tag.
+The @import rule is not supported:

 Using variables and brand attributes in a custom layout

-It's helpful to remember that you can use variables you create at the account and environment-levels by injecting them into your layout with the vars.* namespace.
-This is a great tool for global values that will be the same across all emails you send, such as base URL for embedded links in your email notifications.
+Inject account- and environment-level variables into your layout with the vars.* namespace.
+This is useful for global values that are the same across all emails, like a base URL for embedded links.

 • vars.branding.logo_url